yeongseok94/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python and numpy to calculate summary statistics of the traffic signs data set.

-* The size of training set is ?
+* The size of training set is 34799.
-* The size of the validation set is ?
+* The size of the validation set is 4410.
-* The size of test set is ?
+* The size of test set is 12630.
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3 RGB.
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43.

+As a complementary material, this is what my code prints out.

+'''
+Number of training examples = 34799
+Number of validation examples = 4410
+Number of testing examples = 12630
+Image data shape = (32, 32, 3)
+Number of classes = 43
+'''

 #### 2. Include an exploratory visualization of the dataset.